 Thanks to a campaign to reopen the orphans home at the beginning of 2009, Fr.
 Bernard Bitekerezo was able to solicit funds to reopen the project from the United States of America.
 The organizational plan was restructured to slowly admit orphans at a sustainable rate based on the reception of financial support, and in August of 2009, the orphans home reopened with only 10 children.

-Currently Miryante Orphans home has expanded its services to 115 children.
+Currently Miryante Orphans home has expanded its services to over 150 children.
 It has completed the building of 12 housing units, secured a clean water supply, cultivated the surrounding land to help feed the children, and developed animal husbandry programs and vegetable gardens to improve nutrition.

 There was another change in leadership in 2014 where a new Parish Priest was assigned to the project: Fr.
 Erineo Mushuhukye.
 Fr.
 Erineo has provided leadership for the project and developed several new agricultural projects for the project including a banana plantation and a coffee plantation.
-Miryante hopes to support itself with proceeds from the coffee plantation and to improve nutrition at the project through the planting of vegetable gardens and fruit trees.
+The project was also able to expand its animal husbandry project in size and implement perma-gardening for growing vegetables.
+It also implemented environmentally sustainable measures such as a biogas facility and drip irrigation from rain-fed water sources.
+Miryante hopes to support itself through the planting of vegetable gardens and fruit trees.
 While Miryante is striving to diversify is sources of incomes to increase its sustainability, it still relies heavily on donations from well-wishers all over the world.
 The project would not be able to survive without the support from people like you who generously give to improve the lives of Miryante children.
 Thank you for your support!